 I was lucky enough to finally find the beef cheeks in Aldi as a "special buy" for a great price, so I stocked up.
 But, of course, I checked again more recently and they don't have any.
 It really makes you wonder what's being done with the beef cheeks - I guess they're either being exported or ground in to mince, which makes me sad to think what a waste of such a nice cut.
 I'm jealous of my friends in the northern hemisphere who can access beef cheeks almost year-round it would seem - here in Australia, they are considered a "winter" food only, so we have to wait all year for them, and even then they are hard to find.

-What you will love about Korean Beef Cheeks
+⭐What you will love about Korean Beef Cheeks

-So, with that little nutrition and sustainability lesson done, let's get to the recipe for Pressure Cooker Korean Beef Cheeks with Mushrooms.
+So, with that little nutrition and sustainability lesson done, let's get to the recipe for Instant Pot Korean Beef Cheeks with Mushrooms.
 The recipe title is a mouthful, and the dish itself is also a delicious mouthful that you'll find hard to resist.
 It's full of flavour, with the zing of ginger, sweetness from the apple sauce and pear and of course, the all important savoury umami courtesy of tamari and a little fish sauce.
 Happily, it's easy to pull together with inexpensive ingredients.

 Here's a picture of Barney the cat lusting after the beef cheeks as I was photographing this recipe.
 He knows what's good.
 Right below that is the recipe!

 Please note: I haven't made this in a slow cooker, but I am confident this recipe can be made that way if that's the equipment you have.
-I suggest adding 3 extra cups of water, cook on low for 8 hours (leave the cheeks whole after trimming the fat) and then reduce the sauce if necessary at the end on the stovetop (after removing the meat).
-You may also want to try cooking it in the oven, but I have not tested it using the oven.
-The beef cheek recipes I've seen online suggest cooking for 3-4 hours on a low temperature, such as 140C/280F.
+For the slow cooker/crockpot, I suggest adding 1 extra cup of water, cook on high for 6-8 hours (leave the cheeks whole after trimming the fat) and then reduce the sauce on the stovetop for 20 minutes (after removing the meat).

 Pressure Cooker Korean Beef Cheeks with Mushrooms